 When the pandemic began, SAFE worked quickly to ensure that our staff and the people we serve were safe.
-Two months later, we not only continue, but have expanded many in-person services.
+Twelve months later, we not only continue, but have expanded many in-person services.

 Our housing and forensic exams continue to operate, services like counseling are maintained through remote work, and we have found new and innovative ways to provide violence prevention support for parents and teens.
 Our SAFEline remains open, taking calls, chats, and texts from community members facing violence and abuse.
 In fact, we are now working with a hotel to shelter additional SAFE community members for a reasonable rate, paid by SAFE.